Alpha Thalassemia (Online CE Course)

 Intended Audience: Clinical laboratory technologists and technicians, and other health care personnel who have an interest in this subject matter.
 This course is also appropriate for clinical laboratory science students and pathology residents.

 Author Information: Lillian Mundt, EdD, MLS(ASCP)SH is currently employed by AMITA Adventist Hinsdale Hospital in the Molecular Pathology Department.
 She received her Bachelor of Arts degree in Medical Technology from Aurora College, Aurora, Illinois.
 Her graduate work was completed at Governor's State University, University Park, Illinois, from which she received her Master of Health Science in Allied Health Professions Education; her doctorate in Educational Leadership was earned from the University of Phoenix.
-Her work experience includes a position as a medical technologist in hematology for 30 plus years at Hinsdale Hospital, Department of Pathology.
+Her work experience includes a position as a medical technologist in hematology for over 30 years at Hinsdale Hospital, Department of Pathology.
 Lillian also taught at Hinsdale Hospital School of Medical Technology from 1981 until it closed in 1994 and Rosalind Franklin University of Medicine and Science Department of Clinical Laboratory Sciences from 1994 until the program closed in 2009.

 How to Subscribe